ibm-cloud-architecture/refarch-privatecloud/README.md

 # IBM Private cloud

-This project provides guidance on how to deploy IBM Private Cloud
+This project provides prescriptive guidance on how to efficiently deploy and operate IBM Private Cloud platform in the enterprise.
+We document the practical approach of planning enterprise private cloud environment, setting up DevOps tool chains, achieving HA/DR, securing the platform and monitoring your private cloud.
+The project contains assets and best practices to help accelerating the private cloud adoption.

 ## Architecture